Redesigning in the open

 Spacing units!!

 Today I have added my spacing unit function.
 This function is used in place of hardcoded margins and padding to enforce a consistent horizontal and vertical rhythm with a multiple of 8.
-At some point, I’m going to refactor that function so that the
+At some point, I’m going to refactor that function so that the $units Sass map isn’t such a mess.
+But it’s snippet I’ve used in other projects and it works.

 Back to the spacing units.
 Why multiples of 8?
 There are many reasons, but I’d recommend reading the 8-pt Grid for the entire rationale.